jeruba/jeruba/README.md

 I did both my bachelor in Biology as well as my Masters in microbiology at the University of Zurich.
 Swimming
 my favourit colour is blue.
+I don't have any proffessional profiles I should probably change that